• Skip to main content

 But, I will say they can save you a lot of time and money!

-Starting with a ballistic engine, this is just a computer that takes in a lot of variables and predicts the bullets flight path.
+Starting with a ballistic engine, this is just a computer that takes in a lot of variables and predicts the bullet’s flight path.
 Prior to ballistic engines, as a sniper, we would zero our rifles at 100m.
 Then, we would move back every hundred meters and shoot again.
 We did this up to 1000m noting our impacts on the target.

 It normally took about two training days for our team to do this!
 Think about how much ammo we had to use.
-Technology has finally caught up to long-range shooting, and after entering a few items into the ballistic engine you can zero and collet data in less than an hour using a fraction of the ammo, saving you time and money!
+Technology has finally caught up to long-range shooting, and after entering a few items into the ballistic engine you can zero and collect data in less than an hour using a fraction of the ammo, saving you time and money!

 This is also why I believe you need the chronograph.
 Tracking your muzzle velocity isn’t only for the ballistic engine, it’s also good practice to track barrel wear and velocity changes with different lot numbers of the same ammunition.